-During the year ended December 31, 2020, the Medical Center requested accelerated Medicare payments as provided for in the CARES Act, which allows for eligible health care facilities to request up to six months of advance Medicare payments for acute care hospitals or up to three months of advance Medicare payments for other health care providers.
+During the year ended December 31, 2020, the Medical Center requested accelerated Medicare payments as provided for in the CARES Act, which allows for eligible healthcare facilities to request up to six months of advance Medicare payments for acute care hospitals or up to three months of advance Medicare payments for other health care providers.
 These amounts are expected to be recaptured by CMS according to the payback provisions.

 Effective September 30, 2020, the payback provisions were revised and extended the payback period to begin one year after the issuance of the advance payment through a phased payback period approach.
-The first 11 months of the payback period will be at 25 percent of the remittance advice payment followed by a six-month payback period at 50 percent of the remittance advice payment.
-After 29 months, CMS expects any amount not paid back through the withhold amounts to be paid back in a lump sum or interest will begin to accrue subsequent to the 29 months at a rate of 4 percent.
+The first 11 months of the payback period will be at 25% of the remittance advice payment followed by a six-month payback period at 50% of the remittance advice payment.
+After 29 months, CMS expects any amount not paid back through the withhold amounts to be paid back in a lump sum or interest will begin to accrue subsequent to the 29 months at a rate of 4%.

-During the years ended December 31, 2022 and 2021, Medicare had applied approximately \$4,681,000 and \$2,410,000, respectively, from these accelerated Medicare payment requests against filed claims.
-As of December 31, 2022 and 2021, approximately \$0 and \$4,681,000, respectively, of accelerated Medicare payment requests were recorded as current liabilities under the caption advanced claim payments from Medicare.
-As of December 31, 2022 and 2021, approximately \$0 and \$1,819,000, respectively, are recorded as prepaid management fees - nursing homes in the accompanying balance sheets.
+During the years ended December 31, 2023 and 2022, Medicare had applied approximately \$0 and \$4,681,000, respectively, from these accelerated Medicare payment requests against filed claims.
+As of December 31, 2022, all accelerated Medicare payments had been repaid.